Bad data protection also affects law firms

 What is “data exfiltration”?
 Data exfiltration is the movement or, in this case, the unauthorised removal of data.

-Tuckers were found to have failed a cyber essentials assessment prior to this and had not remediated the issues, so the ICO ruled.
+The ICO ruled that Tuckers had failed a cyber essentials assessment prior to this and had not remediated the issues.
 Tuckers had not acted appropriately.

-If you thought that was the end of this technical tale of woe, read on brothers and sisters.
-For further to these findings, the ICO found Tuckers to have breached their own retention period of seven years, for which they were also penalised.
+If you thought that was the end of this technical tale of woe, read on, brothers and sisters.
+In addition to these findings, the ICO found Tuckers to have breached their own retention period of seven years, for which they were also penalised.
 The attacker also encrypted the backups of this system.

-The National Cyber Security Centre have excellent guides, including the 10 Steps to Cyber Security – NCSC.GOV.UK, which we highly recommend and cover sound fundamental principles of how organisations can protect themselves.
+The National Cyber Security Centre has excellent guides, including the 10 Steps to Cyber Security—NCSC.GOV.UK, which we highly recommend.
+It covers sound fundamental principles of how organisations can protect themselves.

-Cyber essentials are a starting point, but ensuring you have appropriate technical measures to protect your organisation is vital.
+Cyber essentials are a starting point, but it is vital to ensure that appropriate technical measures protect your organisation.

-Although interlinked with cyber security, data protection and information governance can also be a different skill set and a discussion point that we have covered in other articles.
-Still, a good Data Protection Officer understands both what the law requires and how to implement compliance to that law practically.
+Although interlinked with cyber security, data protection and information governance can also require a different skill set and are topics we have covered in other articles.
+Still, a good Data Protection Officer understands both what the law requires and how to implement compliance with that law practically.

 Need help with your data protection or cybersecurity, then please give us a call +(0)1344 307817 or email mac@ascot.london